 - Everybody Has Standards: Sashi Ounce the snow leopard may be Jingle Belle's rival but she's a Graceful Loser and the only hockey captain who rejects the Bliz Wiz's offer to get revenge on the Elves.

 - Frankenstein Monster: In "Santa Claus vs. Frankenstein", Jingle Belle finds Frankenstein's Monster frozen in ice.
 After freeing him, she convinces her dad to hire him to make monster toys.
 In gratitude, the Monster hatches a plan to fight a devious politician who is trying to have Santa Claus barred from the US.

 - Jerkass: Jingle who really goes out of her way to undermine her father and is rude to a lot of people outside her mother and friends.
 Though...

 - Jerk with a Heart of Gold:...In situations that threaten him or the North Pole, she'll be more then willing to help him out.

 - The Krampus: Turns up in the 2010 story "Grounded".
 He's introduced lamenting how Santa's "gone soft" and gotten too lenient with putting kids on the "nice" list, which has pretty much put Krampus out of work.

 - Moral Guardians: One story focuses on a councilwoman trying to make a name for herself by decrying Santa Claus as a menace to society who promotes obesity and materialism.
 She later gets tricked into admitting she was only attacking him because he's an easy target.

 - Really 700 Years Old: All the Clauses which is justifed as they're holiday immortals.
-Jingle herself is 224 Years old though looks like a teenage.
+Jingle herself is 224 Years old, though she looks like a teenager.

 - Robe and Wizard Hat: Jingle's gal pal Polly Green, the Halloween Witch, wears the traditional witch's pointed hat.